 Not so unlucky 13

-The Asus ZenBook 13 is both lightweight and pretty powerful- always a good combination, especially when 'affordable' fits in somewhere.
-With Intel’s latest Core i5 processor and an Nvidia GPU, the ZenBook 13 sits pretty near the top of the pile when it comes to the best 13-inch laptops.
-Heck, it might even be the best, since the hardware is a touch better than even the well-beloved Dell XPS 13.
+If you are in the market for a 13-inch laptop that looks great, is powerful and affordable at the same time, you might want to look at the Asus ZenBook 13.
+With Intel’s latest Core i5 processor and an optional Nvidia GPU, the ZenBook 13 sits pretty near the top of the pile when it comes to the best 13-inch laptops.
+Heck, it might even be the best, since the hardware is a touch better than even the beloved Dell XPS 13.

 HP Spectre 13